-Trump Digs In On Census Citizenship Question, Sparking Confusion And Court Activity
+DOJ Still Looking To Add Census Citizenship Question, Official Tells Court

-Tweets by President Trump are sowing confusion about the upcoming 2020 census and whether his administration plans to continue a legal fight to add a citizenship question.
+After the Supreme Court declined to allow the question, tweets by President Trump had sowed confusion about whether he planned to continue the legal fight.

+The Justice Department statement came in a court filing released Wednesday.
+Assistant Attorney General Jody Hunt said, "We at the Department of Justice have been instructed to examine whether there is a path forward, consistent with the Supreme Court's decision, that would allow us to include the citizenship question on the census."

-Despite the fact his administration says printing of the 2020 census without the citizenship question has begun, the president's statements on social media have launched a flurry of court activity.
+Although the Trump administration says printing of the 2020 census without the citizenship question has begun, the president's statements on social media have launched a flurry of court activity.
 That includes a last-minute hearing called by a federal judge who is presiding over two recently reopened lawsuits over the question in Maryland.

 U.S. District Judge George Hazel is now giving the administration until Friday to decide whether it will enter into a written agreement that confirms it will no longer pursue including a citizenship question on census forms, plaintiffs' attorneys Denise Hulett of the Mexican American Legal Defense and Educational Fund and Shankar Duraiswamy of Covington & Burling tell NPR.
 If the administration does not enter the agreement, the judge is prepared to start reconsidering recently resurrected discrimination and conspiracy allegations against the administration's decision to add the question.